 In this case, the jury was given an improper instruction defining the elements of the § 924(c) offense with which Rush-Richardson was charged, and the jury was allowed to convict Rush-Richardson of the possession offense based on the lower "during and in relation to" standard.
 See Kent, 531 F.3d at 655.
 There is a reasonable probability this error affected Rush-Richardson's verdict.
 Brown, 560 F.3d at 768.
-The jury found Rush-Richardson possessed the firearms.
-But the evidence was close to support the lesser "during and in relation to" standard, indicating the slightly higher level of proof for "in furtherance of" a drug trafficking offense would even be more difficult to support.

-The jury was presented with evidence contradicting the government's theory that Rush-Richardson possessed the firearms "in furtherance of" crack cocaine distribution.
-The government presented no definitive evidence of Rush-Richardson's fingerprints on, or physical evidence connecting Rush-Richardson to, the firearms.
+Further, although there was sufficient evidence for a jury to convict Rush-Richardson, it was a close question whether the evidence supported the slightly higher level of proof for "in furtherance of" a drug trafficking offense.
+The jury found Rush-Richardson possessed the firearms, but the government presented no definitive evidence of Rush-Richardson's fingerprints on, or physical evidence connecting Rush-Richardson to, the firearms.
 One fingerprint was discovered on one firearm, and that fingerprint was not Rush-Richardson's.
 The firearms also were found in different rooms than the measurable quantities of drugs.
 The crack cocaine was found in Rush-Richardson's bedroom, and the marijuana was found in the living room.
 One firearm was discovered in a diaper bag in a closet in the bedroom next to Rush-Richardson's bedroom, and the other two firearms were found inside a plastic grocery sack on top of the kitchen cabinets.
-This evidence reasonably questions whether there was a sufficient "in furtherance" nexus between the firearms and the crack cocaine distribution.
-See United States v.
-Sanchez-Garcia, 461 F.3d 939, 946-47 (8th Cir.
-2006) (explaining, to establish a conviction for possession of a firearm in furtherance of a drug crime, "the government must present evidence from which a reasonable juror could find a 'nexus' between the defendant's possession of the charged firearm and the drug crime, such that this possession had the effect of 'furthering, advancing or helping forward,' the drug crime;" and, "the jury must be able to infer that the defendant's possession of the drug crime, through evidence that the firearm was used for protection, was kept near the drugs, or was in close proximity to the defendant during drug transactions" (citations omitted)).

 The evidence here is relatively weaker to support a conviction "in furtherance of" compared to the evidence presented in Kent, where we said the evidence presented a "close question" whether substantial rights had been violated.
 See Kent, 531 F.3d 642-43 (describing crack cocaine and loaded firearm in defendant's pockets, as well as cocaine, cash, and loaded firearm in defendant's bedroom).
-Thus, although "in furtherance of" is only a slightly higher standard than "during and in relation to," we are convinced, in light of our statement in Kent and our holding in Brown, the evidence in Rush-Richardson's case suggests Rush-Richardson's substantial rights were affected, and this suggestion tends to undermine our confidence in the jury's verdict.
+Thus, although "in furtherance of" is only a slightly higher standard than "during and in relation to," we are convinced, in light of our statement in Kent and our holding in Brown, the evidence in Rush-Richardson's case suggests Rush-Richardson's substantial rights were affected because the evidence created a reasonable question whether the firearms were used "in furtherance of" crack cocaine distribution, which tends to undermine our confidence in the jury's verdict.
+See Brown, 560 F.3d at 767-68; Kent, 531 F.3d at 647, 656.